 Cook's Corner: Witnesses recount volley of gunfire at historic biker bar

+The suspected gunman was identified as John Snowling, a retired Ventura Police Department sergeant, according to a spokesperson for the Orange County District Attorney's office.

-Read more: Cook's Corner: 4 killed, 6 hospitalized in shooting at historic biker bar in Trabuco Canyon
+Read more: Cook's Corner: 3 killed 6 hospitalized in shooting at historic biker bar in Trabuco Canyon

+Before the gunfire, witnesses said it was like a normal night where people enjoyed the music and food.

+"It was like any other normal band event," said Mark Johnson.
+"Nice little venue.
+People were there ready to party."

 According to the Orange County Sheriff's Department, at least 30-40 people were inside the popular restaurant and bar, Cook's Corner when a gunman opened fire.

+"We just hear this loud popping," said Mark.
+"Is that caps?
+Is that fireworks?
+Is it balloons?
+Where I was, I just see this gun come out and I hear somebody saying 'Hey, she's down.
+She's been hit.'"

-Witnesses said there were two volleys of fire with a brief pause in between.
+Witnesses said there were two volleys of fire with a brief pause in between, with the opening barrage being five or six shots.

 "We heard gunshots randomly going off," said Jonathan Div, who lives nearby.
 "And a few minutes later we heard it kind of increasing."